EvolBioInf/neighbors/README.md

 Make sure you've installed the packages `git`, `golang`, `make`, and `noweb`.
   `$ make`
-  The directory `bin` now contains the eight executables of the package, additional scripts are in
+  The directory `bin` now contains the seven executables of the package, additional scripts are in
   `scripts`.
 ## Make the Documentation